mtiller/ModelicaBook/text/source/behavior/functions/external.rst

 ``destroyVectorTable(table)`` specifies what data should be passed to the external function and in what order.

-In some cases, it may be necessary to specify compute some of the values passed to the external function and to specify how the results of the function call map to the output variables.
+In some cases, it may be necessary to specify some of the values passed to the external function and to specify how the results of the function call map to the output variables.
 We can see this kind of information in the following ``function``: